blessybabu-qa/Restful-Booker-Playwright/README.md

 API fixtures provide a `bookingService`, a `preCreatedBookingId` (booking created before the test runs), and an `authToken` — keeping test logic clean and setup out of spec files.

 ### Dynamic Test Data
-`TestData.ts` uses Faker.js to generate randomised booking, contact, and API payload data on every test run.
-No hardcoded values anywhere in the test layer — each run is independent and produces unique data.
+`TestData.ts` uses Faker.js to generate randomised data on every test run — including dynamic future-dated check-in and check-out dates calculated at runtime using `faker.date.soon()`.
+No hardcoded values anywhere in the test or data layer.

 ### Data-Driven Testing
 The admin login suite uses a data-driven approach powered by `TestData.getAdminLoginScenarios()`.
 A single loop in `login.spec.ts` iterates over an array of scenarios — each with a username, password, and a valid/invalid flag — and dynamically generates a named test for each one.
 Adding a new login scenario requires only a new entry in `TestData.ts` with no changes to the spec file needed.

 ### Environment-Based Configuration
 Sensitive credentials and environment-specific URLs are managed via a `.env` file locally and GitHub Actions secrets and variables in CI.
 This keeps credentials out of source code and allows tests to run against different environments without touching any code.

+### Project Separation — API vs UI
+The Playwright config separates concerns cleanly across five independent projects:

+- `setup` — runs the API health check (`api-ping.spec.ts`) as a standalone gate
+- `api-tests` — depends on `setup`; runs all API specs excluding the ping via a negative lookahead regex (`(?!api-ping)`) to prevent the health check running twice
+- `ui-chromium`, `ui-firefox`, `ui-webkit` — run UI specs independently across all three browsers with no dependency on the API projects

+This ensures UI and API suites run in parallel in CI without any cross-dependency.

 ---